 These educational materials contain the basic information about food hygiene, personal hygiene, the hygiene of premises, equipment and accessories, food hazards and food poisoning, food labelling and the epidemiology of infectious diseases, and are intended for course participants to acquire the necessary knowledge about food safety, the so called "Minimum Hygiene Requirements", in accordance with the Ordinance on the method and programme of acquiring the necessary knowledge on food safety (Official Gazette No. 116/18).
+At the same time, the materials are intended for all food business operators as a compendium of the basic rules of conduct for food businesses.

-Course attendance under the elementary programme is intended for all persons who at their workplaces come into contact with food in the production or distribution of food and water for human consumption who work with food in simple food storage, preparation and catering, for example, coffee bars, warehouses, pre-packed food shops, tobacco shops, butcher shops selling only fresh and ground meat at request, etc.

-This group of activities includes all activities from Article 5 of the cited Ordinance.
+Course attendance under the extended programme is intended for all persons who at their workplaces come into contact with food in the production or distribution of food and water for human consumption who work in meal preparation and serving, and who work with food in more complex meal preparation processes, e.g. in craft and industrial food production, hotels, restaurants, institutional kitchens/canteens, facilities for the production of meat preparations, cake shops etc. This business category includes all business activities, with the exception of those specified in Article 5 of the cited Ordinance.